opengisch/QField/docs/fi/_sources/user-guide/track_lines_polygons.rst.txt

        :alt: stop_tracking_delete

-If the layer geometry supports m value, the time is stored in the m value, that passed since the first vertex of this tracking has been recorded.
+If the layer geometry supports m value, the time is stored in the m value, that passed since the first vertex of this tracking session has been recorded.